-13. CHANGES TO THE TERMS OF THE CELL
+9. CHANGES TO THE TERMS OF THE CELL

-The Board reserves the right to change, amend, alter, add or modify in any manner the terms of the Cell, including, but not limited to, the investment policy, minimum amount of subscription / redemption, applicable loads, and fees, by providing at least ten (10) Business days prior notice to each RPS holder.
+- 9.1 The Board reserves the right to change, amend, alter, add or modify in any manner the terms of the Cell, including, but not limited to, the investment policy, minimum amount of subscription/redemption, applicable loads, and fees, by providing at least ten (10) Business days prior notice to each RPS holder. - 9.2 For the purposes of the aforesaid notice, ten (10) Business days shall be counted from the date of intimation - 9.3 (A) Provided that, in case significant changes are made to the terms of the Cell, including but not limited to, changes to the investment strategy that: - (i) introduce new asset classes; or, - (ii) amend the investment restrictions other than those as specified in this Appendix, then the RPS holder will be given an opportunity to redeem their investments without paying the applicable exit load.

-For the purposes of the aforesaid notice, ten (10) Business days shall be counted from the date of intimation
+(B) Provided further, that these changes in the terms of the Cell are to the detriment of the RPS holder; such as a change resulting in an increase in:

-- (A) Provided that, in case significant changes are made to the terms of the Cell, including but not limited to, changes to the investment strategy that: - (i) introduce new asset classes; or, - (iii) Amend the investment restrictions - (B) Provided further, that these changes in the terms of the Cell are to the detriment of the RPS holder; such as a change resulting in an increase in: - (i) Minimum subscription / holding / redemption; or - (ii) Loads, charges and fees
+- (i) minimum subscription / holding / redemption; or - (ii) loads, charges and fees